Ayehavgunne/pyriodic/README.md

 Pyriodic can be installed and used on it's own but if tasks need to be scheduled at a specific date/time then the module dateutil is invaluble.
 Without it acceptable datetime strings are rather limited.

-If dateutil is already installed then it will be used automatically
+If dateutil is already installed then it will be used automatically.

 ---